Teresa Strasser

 Teresa Lynn Strasser (born June 8, 1970) is an American writer and television personality known for hosting the first season of the home makeover show While You Were Out on TLC.
-She also co-hosted The Adam Carolla Show.
+She was nominated for a Daytime Emmy Award for her work that season.
+She later co-hosted The Adam Carolla Show.
+Strasser also won an Emmy for her work as a writer at Win Ben Stein's Money, a comedic game show on Comedy Central.